-North of the ancient Aberdares Forest, and just West of the snow-capped Mount Kenya, the exclusive Jambo Mutara Camp sits just above the tropical equator in one of the most unique places on Earth.
+North of the ancient Aberdare Forest, and just West of the snow-capped Mount Kenya, the exclusive Mutara Camp sits just above the tropical equator in one of the most unique places on Earth.

-Jambo Mutara Camp is the only accommodation in the 20,000-acre Mutara Conservancy.
-At the very heart of this region, nestled high on a cliff-top, Jambo Mutara Camp enjoys panoramic views of raw, uninterrupted wilderness.
-This is where untamed Africa meets true luxury, where iconic wildlife surrounds you, where personal service will cater to your every need, and where safari-chic décor echoes an Africa from days gone by.
+Mutara Camp is the only accommodation in the 20,000-acre Mutara Conservancy.
+At the very heart of this region, nestled high on a cliff-top, Mutara Camp enjoys panoramic views of raw, uninterrupted wilderness.
+This is where untamed Africa meets true luxury, where iconic wildlife surrounds you, and where personal service will cater to your every need.

 Our camp is laid out to ensure you never feel crowded and our service remains personal.
 Each tent has a deluxe king sized bed and a cozy reading area.
 With a fully stocked mini-bar, guests can enjoy sundowners on their own private deck, looking out onto endless Africa, surrounded by the sights and sounds of the bush.

 Click to enlarge

 Our dining room, lounge and swimming pool provide generous space for rest and relaxation.
 They are west-facing and offer panoramic views over the expansive Mutara Conservancy.